 After graduating from Woodrow Wilson High School with honors, she earned a Bachelor of Science degree in biological science with a minor in Spanish from Rutgers University.
 She went on to earn two Master’s degrees: A Master of Education degree in Teaching English as a Second Language from the College of New Jersey and a Master of Chemistry Education from the University of Pennsylvania.

-As she earned her advanced degrees, Carmen returned to her roots to teach science in both Camden City and Audubon school districts.
+As she earned her advanced degrees, Carmen taught science in both Camden City and Audubon school districts.
 She has teaching certificates in Physical Science, Biological Science, Bilingual Science and K-8 education.
-She currently teaches physics and chemistry at Brimm Medical Arts High School before becoming Principal of Kingdom Charter School of Leadership in Gloucester Township in the summer of 2013.
+She taught physics and chemistry at Brimm Medical Arts High School before becoming Principal of Kingdom Charter School of Leadership in Gloucester Township in the summer of 2013.

-As a teacher and the mother of four children, Freeholder Rodriguez knows the value of strong families and the power that education brings to young people.
+As an educator and the mother of four children, Freeholder Rodriguez knows the value of strong families and the power that education brings to young people.
 Her education and experience as a teacher and a parent motivated her to expand her role as a public servant, becoming the first Hispanic member of the Camden County Board of Freeholders.

 Her concern, kindness and compassion have reached out to touch many lives throughout the county.
 She is the liaison to the Board of Social Services, helping those in need.
 She expanded the Code Blue protocol for cold weather to include a new Code Blue Warming site in downtown Camden, where the homeless can come to get warm on the coldest winter days.
 She proactively works with agencies to find permanent homes for the homeless.

-Last year, Freeholder Rodriguez was honored with the Good Neighbor Award by the Camden County Branch of the American Red Cross and also received the Legislator of the Year Award from the National Association of Women Business Owners.
+Freeholder Rodriguez has been honored with the Good Neighbor Award by the Camden County Branch of the American Red Cross and also received the Legislator of the Year Award from the National Association of Women Business Owners.
 The mother of four lives in Merchantville.

-Freeholder Rodriguez is the Liaison to the Following Departments and Divisions Thereof:
+Freeholder Rodriguez is the Liaison to the Following Departments and Divisions: